ryouze/ryouze.github.io/README.md

 ## Requirements

-To run this project, you'll need:
+To build this project, you'll need:

 - Hugo